Cicero, Illinois

-Cicero is a town in Cook County, Illinois, United States, and a suburb of Chicago.
+Cicero is a town in Cook County, Illinois, United States.
 As of the 2020 census, the population was 85,268, making it the 11th-most populous municipality in Illinois.
 The town is named after Marcus Tullius Cicero, a Roman statesman and orator.
 With a population more than 89% Hispanic, the town is the most Hispanic in the state of Illinois.